Stanchevdev/eCommerce-Flowers/README.md

 7. To see which products are requested with total product price calculated by requested quantity.

 I have made an effort to make the work with this website easy and I think I did it.

+IMPORTANT!
+If you want to download the files and use them locally you need to know that I make changes to the project every day.
+You can see the updates here >> http://flowermoni.com/index.php.... locally the site will be a little bit different!